Dallas International Film Festival

-The Dallas International Film Festival (DIFF) is an annual film festival that takes place in Dallas, Texas.
+The Dallas International Film Festival (DIFF Dallas) is an annual film festival that takes place in Dallas, Texas.

-The 20th edition of the Dallas International Film Festival will be held April 23-30, 2026.
+The 20th edition of the Dallas International Film Festival was held on April 23-30, 2026 at Cinépolis Luxury Cinemas Victory Park, the Texas Theatre and Virgin Hotels Dallas.

-DIFF 2025 was held April 25-May 1, 2025.
+The Dallas International Film Festival 2025 was held on April 25-May 1, 2025.

 Since its inception, the Dallas International Film Festival has contributed more than $1M in filmmaker awards, brought more than 2,000 filmmakers to Dallas, and screened more than 2,500 films from more than 50 countries.

-DIFF, established as Dallas Film Society, Inc., is a 501(c)(3) nonprofit organization founded in 2006.
+DIFF Dallas, established as Dallas Film Society, Inc., is a 501(c)(3) nonprofit organization founded in 2006.